zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    Generates a "net" weird.

-   :name: the name of the weird.
+   :param name: the name of the weird.

    :returns: Always true.